 Virtual Meeting Protocols

 It’s important to establish norms that help guide the general flow and productivity of a given meeting.
-There is a lot that could be said here, but here are a few of the guiding principles we use at e2L:
+There is a lot that could be said here, but here are a few guiding principles:

 We have a norm in our company that everyone has cameras on during virtual meetings (unless you have skipped lunch and need to take a bite).
 So much of our communication as humans relies on nonverbal cues, and in virtual environments, we risk losing our ability to catch the subtle (and not-so-subtle) cues people use to express how they feel about a given situation.
 Keeping cameras on allows everyone in the meeting to look at each other the same as they would be able to in an in-person room.